cmatKhan/callingcards/README.md

 mkdir tmp

-# choose how you want to handle the dependencies -- I have only tested singularity, but
+# CHOOSE ONE OF SINGULARITY, DOCKER OR CONDA.
+I have only tested singularity, but the others
-# the other likely work
+# probably work
 nextflow run nf-core-callingcards/main.nf  -profile test_sge,<singularity/docker/conda> -resume

 ```